ikkez/CryptDown/README.md

 #### Security

 This tool is just for testing purpose and a personal playground.
-Don't blame me if you loose your data, keys, or think it lacks on security.
+Don't blame me if you lose your data, keys, or think it lacks on security.

 Please file an issue for support and improvements.